Hi, I’m Tara

 “STOP YELLING AT ME!”

-Despite consuming stacks of parenting books and endless podcast episodes, I was stuck in a cycle of yelling and guilt.
-I didn’t have a model for another way of parenting.
-My parents did the best with what they had, but it’s not like their parents were gentle or compassionate.
-I know they loved me, but I did not want to raise my kids using fear, threats, punishment, and yelling like how I was raised.
+My parents did their best, but their parents were gentle or compassionate.
+I know they loved me, but I did not want to raise my kids using fear, threats, punishment, and yelling like I was raised.

-But guess what?
 When you are dysregulated and just trying to survive, you reach for whatever you have.

 I was dying for something better: connected, intentional, peaceful, meaningful.
 That’s what led me to parent coaching.